Achola Pala Logo

 Daughters of the Lakes and Rivers: Colonization and the Land Rights of Luo Women

-An essential study exploring how colonial policies and land tenure reforms marginalized women's ownership and economic independence.
+Explores how colonial policies and subsequent land tenure reforms marginalized women, particularly regarding land ownership and economic independence in the Lake Victoria region.

 Latest Reflection